d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 [6]&#58; 2I:3:6
 </pre>

-> To return a JSON formatted response including controller settings, as well as physical and logical drives information on the selected controller, include the `--controller` option followed by the number in brackets associated to the controller.
+> To return a response including controller settings, as well as physical drives and volumes information on the selected controller, include the `--controller` option followed by the number in brackets associated to the controller.

 <pre>
-ilorest > <span style="color: #01a982; ">smartarray --controller=0</span>
+ilorest > <span style="color: #01a982; ">storagecontroller --controller=0</span>
 Selected option(s): #StorageCollection.StorageCollection
 ------------------------------------------------
 Controller Info